Contessa 32: A 'Green' Contessa

 Saloon and galley of Calypso, showing the Kebony joinery.

 2011, the 40th Anniversary of the Contessa 32, saw a renewed interest in new Contessa 32s after Rogers exhibited his new "greener" Contessa 32 Calypso at the Southampton Boat Show in collaboration with The Green Blue (a collaborative effort of the Royal Yachting Association and the British Marine Federation).
 Calypso showcased a variety of sustainable products and technology.

 The deck and interior woodwork is made from sustainable 'Kebonised' maple rather than unsustainable tropical hardwoods such as teak and mahogany.
 A diesel-electric hybrid Beta 25 engine is used to lower fuel consumption, and a solar panel and wind generator are fitted.
 The deck is glued with Saba adhesive, which is solvent-free and unlike the more commonly used Sikaflex does not contain isocyanates which are linked to asthma and cancer.
 Linseed-based petrochemical-free Le Tonkinois varnish is used for the wood, and the hull is painted with Hempasil non-toxic antifoul.

 Racing

-Despite a design that is over 50 years old, the Contessa 32 is still a superb racing yacht.
-There is a full season of Contessa 32 'one design' racing, including Inshore Series, National Championships, Cowes Week, Offshore and Round The Island races.
-Contessa 32s perform very well under the IRC handicap system, and provide a real challenge to modern racing yachts, often being placed highly in races such as the Round the Island Race and the Fastnet Race.
-The Rogers own yacht, Calypso, finished 12th in the 2011 Round the Island Race.
+Despite being designed more than 50 years ago, the Contessa 32 is still active in yacht racing competitions.
+Among them there is a 'one design' season that consists of Inshore Series, National Championships, Cowes Week, and Round the Island Race.
+Within the IRC handicap system, the Contessa 32 manages to compete successfully with new boat designs, as can be seen from the result of the race Fastnet Race, where the family yacht Calypso ranked 12th in 2011 Round the Island Race.